-In February 2017 the Company announced its plans to launch a suite of investment products within unit-linked insurances with an anticipated launch date in the financial year ended 30 June 2018.
-This proposition is subject to regulatory approval.
-In developing this proposition the Company incurred expenses to research, develop and implement these products and building supporting processes and systems.
+As noted in section A.1.7 shortly before the end of the reporting period Vitality launched a suite of long term saving & investment products to its customer base and distribution channels under the trading name VitalityInvest.
+In launching this proposition the Company incurred expenses in the year to develop and market the products and implement supporting systems.
 These expenses reduced the pre-tax IFRS profit of the Company and are included within "Other income and expenses" in the table in A.2.
+VitalityInvest had no other material impact on the performance of the business in the year.